Statistical Mechanics of Support Vector Regression: Optimal Ridge Regression vs. Optimal Support Vector Regression

-\\ Optimal ridge regression leads to non-zero training error, while optimal SVR ensures zero training error for all $\alpha$.
-We find that the former always outperforms the latter (see \figref{fig:figure4}).
-This is because optimal SVR stops sending error signals as soon as the constraints are satisfied, while in ridge regression, the model is forced to learn finer details since the training error never vanishes.
+In \figref{fig:figure4}, we test our theory and observe perfect agreement with experiments.
+Interestingly, optimal ridge regression consistently outperforms optimal $\varepsilon$-SVR in terms of generalization.
+Note that the optimal ridge regression always maintains a non-zero training error, while optimal SVR ensures zero training error for all $\alpha$.
+Here, optimal SVR yields worse generalization performance because it stops learning as soon as the constraints are satisfied, while in optimal ridge regression, the model is forced to learn finer details since the training error never vanishes.